xidenlz/EAC/README.md

 ### ENGLISH
 **Found two versions of EAC:** the first one is paid and called EAC, and the other one is free and called EOC, which is the most common in most games.
 I uploaded the SDK to help you understand how EAC works.
 In any case, EOC is considered weaker than the paid version because it's free, but that doesn't prevent developers from purchasing additional features.
 What I want to highlight here is that if EOC is not installed or defined properly in the game, it's easy to bypass it.

+#### Extra
+I have also uploaded the latest EOS driver, deobfuscated, along with a Python script that should work fine with EAC encryption, just in case you need it.